 Mitsubishi Estate has developed a highly transparent management system, with an executive officer system that clearly defines the oversight and business execution functions.
-The four outside directors were selected to reinforce the management and oversight functions of the Board of Directors.
-In June 2007, the term of appointment for directors was shortened to one year.
+In order to reinforce the management and oversight functions of the Board of Directors, four outside directors are selected with a term of one year and three outside auditors are selected with a term of four years.

-Managerial decisionmaking process
+Managerial decision-making process

 The Mitsubishi Estate Group has established the Strategic Planning Committee, which is chaired by the president and consists of the directors (excluding outside directors), the deputy president, the executive vice presidents, and the president's appointees, to discuss the Group's management strategies.
-In fiscal 2010, the committee met 11 times.
+In fiscal 2012, the committee met seven times.

-The Group has set up the Executive Committee, consisting of the president, the executives of each business group, standing statutory auditors and other persons designated by the president.
-The committee meets, as a general rule, once a week, and met 49 times in fiscal 2010.
+The Group has set up the Executive Committee, consisting of the chairman of the board, president, the executives of each business group, standing statutory auditors and other persons designated by the president.
+The committee meets, as a general rule, once a week, and met 49 times in fiscal 2012.
 The Strategic Investment Committee, which functions as a subordinate body to the Executive Committee, gathers to discuss important investment proposals and summarize the points at issue before the Executive Committee meets, which enables the Executive Committee to discuss and make management decisions at a more sophisticated level.